OCR Academy 28 Day No Complaining Challenge - 9 Blame

 Blame

-Adults (well some adults, not everyone, but let’s not compare 🙂 accept responsibility, they own it, learn from it and move forward.
+Kids point fingers and blame others.
+Adults can accept responsibility – they own it, learn from it and move forward.

-Rather than looking for the easy way out and deflecting or blaming others.
-Think of being emotionally uncomfortable like how you may feel after a workout.
+Rather than looking for the easy way out and deflecting or blaming others., think of being emotionally uncomfortable like how you may feel after a workout.
 You may be weaker in the moment right after an epic workout, but when you heal, your body will become stronger.
+So will your emotional self.
+The more you are willing to be uncomfortable in the spirit of growth, the more you will grow.
+Remember nothing comes easy when you are comfortable.

-I could be as big and strong as Chris Hemsworth if I had a nutritionist, a PT, $$.. well guess what, some of our staff have that and I don’t see no Chris Hemsworth’s walking around, again, excuses are tools used by those who think that winning or accomplishing something happens by accident.
+The blame game really keeps us emotionally immature.
+I could be as big and strong as Chris Hemsworth if I had a nutritionist, a personal trainer, money, etc. Guess what?
+Some of our staff have that and I don’t see any Chris Hemsworths walking around.
+Again, excuses are tools used by those who think that winning or accomplishing something happens by accident.

-Am I using the tools available to you?
+When you start using excuses, try and ask yourself the hard questions: Am I using the tools available to me?
 Am I going to the gym and giving my best?
+When you ask your nutritionist for help, are you ACTUALLY doing the work?

 Blaming circumstances does not put you in a position to do your best.
 Be better.